 Another option to consider when calculating the cost of raising chickens is to purchase either chicks or pullets.
 Day-old chicks can be purchased for less than $5 each but raising chicks can be difficult and time-consuming.
 Pullets are chicks that are between 18 and 20 weeks old and have typically already started laying eggs.
 Pullets are a bit more expensive at about $30 each.
 However, pullets are hardier than day-old chicks and are easier to care for.

 Maintenance and care of chickens

 When it comes to owning chickens for eggs, there are certain supplies that need to be regularly purchased to keep chickens happy and healthy.
 These supplies include feed, supplements, and bedding.

 The most common type of chicken feed is a simple layer feed.
 Layer feed is packed with vitamins and nutrients to help chickens lay healthy eggs with strong shells.
-According to Chickens and More, a 50-pound bag of simple layer feed will cost between $13 and $25.
+According to Chickens and More, a 50-pound bag of simple layer feed will cost around $50.
 Organic or vegetarian feed will cost quite a bit more.